- Page Contents

 - How Much Is The Court Fee?

-You can apply for divorce financial settlement by completing and submitting application form A to the relevant court dealing with the divorce matter.
+If you fail to achieve an agreement on settlement of your fiances at mediation stage, you can then apply for divorce financial settlement by completing and submitting application form A to the relevant court dealing with the divorce matter.
 Obtaining a financial settlement when you are divorcing your spouse is important because outstanding financial claims may come back to disrupt your lives even years after your divorce has been finalised.
 This is because in England and Wales, even when you’re divorced, you still retain the ability to make financial claims against your ex and vice versa, and there’s no time limit for making these.
 This is why it’s crucial to put your financial affairs in order and have a binding court order stating what your financial arrangements with your ex husband or wife are.

 The property and money issues (divorce financial settlement) in a divorce matter can either be settled with mutual agreement in the form of a consent order approved by the divorce court or through an application for divorce financial settlement order made by a divorce court.